 - Origin : The brewery has been located in the Platzl area since 1608.
 However, nowadays, the beer is brewed in Riem, where there is more quantity available.

 There is always a good atmosphere in the large beer hall of the Hofbräuhaus:

 Over a hundred years ago, the vaulted hall known as the Schwemme still housed brewing equipment.
 Today, Munich residents meet visitors there.
 Half of the daily guests are regulars.

 On the upper floor of the Hofbäuhaus, lovingly furnished beer taverns await another 2,500 or so visitors.
-The quaint little rooms such as the Munich Room or the Bräustüberl have also attracted the odd celebrity over the past decades: Mozart, Sisi or Josephine Baker also wanted to enjoy the magical atmosphere of the old inn.
+The quaint little rooms such as the Munich Room or the Bräustüberl have also attracted celebrities over the past decades: Mozart, Sisi or Josephine Baker had wanted to enjoy the magical atmosphere of the old inn.

 The Hofbräu beer garden

 A visit to the beer garden is a welcome chance to strike up a conversation with others, because this is where you meet young or old, Munich resident or traveler.